Writing Tasks

 A file

-instruction allows to create a file from an environment variable.
+instruction allows to create a file from either an environment variable or directly from the configuration file.
 It is especially useful for situations when

 execution environment doesn't have proper shell to use echo ... >> ...